 Do you have difficulty getting to medical appointments in Nelson

-If so Marlborough Sounds Community Vehicle Trust has been created just for you.
-The above Trust has been created to carry people to Nelson for medical appointments.
+If so, the Marlborough Sounds Community Vehicle Trust has been created just for you.
+The above trust has been created to carry people to Nelson for medical appointments.

-If you like in the Picton area the pick up will be from your home but beyond that we will pick up anywhere along Queen Charlotte Drive and State Highway 6.
+If you live in the Picton area the pick up will be from your home but beyond that we will pick up anywhere along Queen Charlotte Drive and State Highway 6.

-To join the Trust and get more details please call 03 574 1311 or email firstname.lastname@example.org.
+To join the trust and get more details, please phone: 03 574 1311 or email: firstname.lastname@example.org.

 National Positive Ageing Strategy